 Contingencies: The Company is subject to various claims and legal matters that arise in the normal course of its business.
-These include disputes or potential disputes related to breach of contract, employment-related claims, tax claims, and other matters.
+These include disputes or potential disputes related to breach of contract, breach of fiduciary duty, employment-related claims, tax claims, and other matters.